-- Use the digital ortho-rectified imagery and/or georeferenced video/photo products provided by Manitoba Hydro for identification of potential rare plant habitat sampling sites and assessment of ROW effects; - Conduct pre-clearing rare plant surveys for project areas not previously surveyed; - Review Environmental Inspector and Monitor daily reports for identification of potential rare plant sampling sites; - Design and conduct specific survey methods that sample known rare plant sites for presence/absence to verify accuracy of EIS predictions and effectiveness of mitigation measures implemented; - Adhere to Manitoba's Hydro's Biosecurity procedures; - Report immediately to Manitoba Hydro any unanticipated project effects on rare plants discovered through monitoring activities; - Analyze, evaluate and report on monitoring findings including mitigation effectiveness on an annual basis; and - Through an adaptive management framework, make recommendations for ongoing improvements to the mitigation measures, monitoring plan, methods, analysis and implementation in response to knowledge gained through ongoing monitoring and associated analysis.
+- Use the digital ortho-rectified imagery and/or georeferenced video/photo products provided by Manitoba Hydro for identification of potential rare plant habitat sampling sites and assessment of ROW effects; - Conduct pre-clearing rare plant surveys for project areas not previously surveyed; ٠ - Review Environmental Inspector and Monitor daily reports for identification of potential rare plant sampling sites; - Design and conduct specific survey methods that sample known rare plant sites for presence/absence to verify accuracy of EIS predictions and effectiveness of mitigation measures implemented; - Record and report any occurences of New Jersey Tea (Ceanothus herbaceus), the obligate plant host for the Mottled duskywing butterfly. ٠ - Adhere to Manitoba's Hydro's Biosecurity procedures; - Report immediately to Manitoba Hydro any unanticipated project effects on rare plants discovered through monitoring activities; - Analyze, evaluate and report on monitoring findings including mitigation effectiveness on an annual basis; and - Through an adaptive management framework, make recommendations for ongoing improvements to the mitigation measures, monitoring plan, methods, analysis and implementation in response to knowledge gained through ongoing monitoring and associated analysis.